2024 North Carolina Tar Heels men's soccer team

 The Tar Heels finished the regular season 9–3–4 overall and 4–3–1 in ACC play to finish in sixth place.
-As the sixth overall seed in the ACC Tournament, they hosted eleventh seed California, in a regular season re-match, in the First Round.
+As the sixth overall seed in the ACC Tournament, they hosted eleventh seed California, in a regular season re-match, in the first round.
 California took revenge for the Tar Heels' regular season victory, and eliminated them from tournament contention with a 2–1 victory.
-North Carolina received an at-large bid to the NCAA Tournament and were and unseeded team.
-They hosted in the First Round, and were eliminated in a penalty shoot-out to end their season.
+North Carolina received an at-large bid to the NCAA Tournament, and were an unseeded team.
+They hosted in the first round, and were eliminated in a penalty shoot-out to end their season.
 They finished the season with a 9–4–5 record.

 Background

 The Tar Heels finished the season 11–4–7 overall and 2–3–3 in ACC play to finish in fourth place in the Coastal Division.
-As the seventh overall seed in the ACC Tournament, they defeated tenth seed Virginia Tech in the First Round, upset second seed Wake Forest in the Quarterfinals, and sixth seed Syracuse to reach the ACC Final.
+As the seventh overall seed in the ACC Tournament, they defeated tenth seed Virginia Tech in the first round, upset second seed Wake Forest in the quarterfinals, and beat sixth seed Syracuse to reach the ACC final.
 There they faced off against Clemson and fell in a penalty shoot-out.
 They received an at-large bid to the NCAA Tournament and were the third overall seed.
-They defeated in the First Round, and advanced in another penalty shoot-out over fourteenth seed in the Third Round.
-They were unable to advance further as they lost to in the Quarterfinals to end their season.
+They defeated in the first round, and advanced in another penalty shoot-out over fourteenth seed in the third round.
+They were unable to advance further, as they lost to in the quarterfinals to end their season.